 - Could the node be set up and run by people other than the owner without the owner’s bond and rewards being at risk of theft?

 In Table 1 we give the costs of running a node for the production network, aka chaosnet, and for the test network in USD.
 Running a node on the test network would have the advantage that one would be able to test out operations before applying them on the production node.
-However given the infrastructure and labour costs maintaining a testnet node it is probably not worth it.
-Instead one could provision a testnet node temporarily when needed and tear it down afterwards.
+However, given the infrastructure and labour costs of maintaining a testnet node, it is probably not worth it.
+Instead, one could provide a testnet node temporarily when needed and tear it down afterwards.

 Recommended cloud provider